jtbarnett/PythonWebScraping/README.md

 ## Build and Run

-To build with Dockerfile run `docker build -t IMAGE-NAME .`.
-To run the Docker Image run `docker run -t -i IMAGE-NAME`.
+To build with Dockerfile run `docker build -t IMAGE-NAME .` in your terminal.
+To run the Docker Image run `docker run -t -i IMAGE-NAME` in your terminal.